defdefred/IPv5/README.md

 0.0.127.0.0.1 will be the local host.

-0.0.192.168.x.x will be a private lan.
+0.0.192.168.x.x, 0.0.172.16.x.x and 0.0.10.x.x.x , will be private lans.

 # Consequences
 Switches are still working fine without modification.

-Vlan are still working the same way
+Vlan are still working the same way.

 We need a new ethertype.

 Routeur/OS need to be able to manage the new IpMac protocole.

 After migration all 0.0.x.x.x.x will be private lan.

 After migration we gain 64bits of src and dst IP address for IP data.

-## vlan?

-Still needed?
-Or should we declare valide IpMac network/CIDR instead?

 ## NAT?